Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

  	Below image shows the test bench set :
 	![](https://github.com/Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/blob/main/DAY_1/Test_bench_setup.png)

-##  4. iverilog Simulation Flow
+4. ##  iverilog Simulation Flow
 	* Inputs to the simulator :
     	  The iverilog simulator accepts two main inputs.
         	1. RTL Design    : This is the behavioral description of the specs in some HDL language(verilog here).
         	2. Testbench     : The testbench is the setup to apply stimulus or test vectors to the design to check its functionality and correctness.

-	*Output of the simulator :
+	* Output of the simulator :
 	 The iverilog simulator outputs a value chage dump (.vcd) file as output.

 	 This vcd file can be viewed using the GTKWave viewer tool.